Mlince79/WingsAndInspiration/README.md

 - Home - where the user can read a callout and book a first 30 min free session.
 - About me - the user will get to know Denisse's biography.
 - My coaching - the user will get to know about Denisse coaching, and her reviews.
--On big screens a Nav-alert will be visible offering the 30 min free session.
+- On big screensand tablets a Nav-alert will be visible offering the 30 min free session.

 ### Features Left to Implement